movingpictures83/Evenness/README.md

 mapping: Mapping table (CSV)
 tree: Phylogenetic tree (CSV)

-Metrics are then generated in the output CSV file, with rows corresponding to taxa and columns to metrics.
+Metrics are then generated in the output CSV file, with rows corresponding to samples and columns to metrics.

 Format of the otufile CSV:
 - Rows are OTUs, columns are samples